sillsdev/TheCombine/docs/user_guide/docs/en/dataEntry.md

 ### Gloss

-An entry can have multiple senses/glosses, though only one can be added when the entry is first created.
+While an entry can have multiple senses/glosses, only one can be added when the entry is first created.

 ### Note